neos-20/.github/README.md

 # Repositories

 ### [cp-snippets](https://github.com/neos-20/cp-snippets)
-    - Simple repo with vscode json type snippets and vairents of it in cpp and python ... later rust
+    - vscode json type snippets in c++ and python (later rust)
+    - to implement commonly used functions into a larger section of code.

 ### [learn-simpleCRM](https://github.com/neos-20/learn-simpleCRM)
     - Simple implementation of a php cms to make a crm , then converted bit by bit into node js